Easter travel: Drivers and train passengers warned of disruption

 "In terms of the Easter getaway, it was worse two weekends ago and last weekend," he told the BBC.

-Mr Ballantyne said the decision by ferry company DFDS last weekend to say it could no longer accommodation P&O ticket-holders, whilst frustrating for customers, had "kept a chunk of people away".
+Mr Ballantyne said the decision by ferry company DFDS last weekend to say it could no longer accommodate P&O ticket-holders, whilst frustrating for customers, had "kept a chunk of people away".

+Airports are also expected to be busy, with many people taking the opportunity to head abroad for the first time since Covid travel restrictions were lifted.

+More than 9,000 flights are scheduled to depart from UK airports between Good Friday and Easter Monday, according to aviation data firm Cirium.